-The Town of Amherst has currently wrapping up the use of a \$300,000 New York State Affordable Housing Corporation Grant that offers eligible single family homeowners a forgivable grant amount toward the rehabilitation of their home.
+The Town of Amherst has received a \$300,000 New York State Affordable Housing Corporation Grant in 2018 that offers eligible single family homeowners a forgivable grant amount toward the rehabilitation of their home.
 The grant matches the Town's CDBG or HOME rehabilitation funds 60/40.
 The CDBG or HOME portion of the assistance is offered as a 0% deferred loan, to be repaid at sale or transfer of the property, or if the homeowner no longer permanently resides in the home.
-There is approximately \$27,000 left to spend of this grant and the Town is currently in the process of reapplying for an additional \$300,000 of these funds.